Sheyann Webb: Bloody Sunday

 The march from Selma to Montgomery was organized after the death of Jimmie Lee Jackson, a member of the Southern Christian Leadership Conference (SCLC) who was beaten and shot during a peaceful march for voting rights in Marion, Alabama.
-Along with the aggravated murder of Jackson, the fight for voting rights was of high priority in 1965.
-The march across the Edmund Pettus Bridge to the state's capital in protest of the unjust treatment was set to take place on March 7, 1965.

 During the meeting held before Bloody Sunday, people talked about the possibilities of how the march would go, and that there was a possibility that the march wouldn't be successfully finished.
 Webb said that she was scared the morning of the march and that she wasn't prepared to see the things she saw, even after the warnings of the meeting the previous night.

 At nine years old, marching alongside her teacher, Margaret Moore, Sheyann Webb was among the protesters who were beaten with billy clubs and gassed with tear gas.
 A fellow demonstrator, Hosea Williams, picked up Webb and rescued her from the violent turn of the protest.
 She ran home "like [she] was running for [her] life."
 After the first attempted march, Webb was still determined to return to Brown's Chapel Church, and she was willing to march again.
 She wrote her funeral arrangements the night of Bloody Sunday.

-The rest of the marches

-The Selma to Montgomery marches took place from March 7 to March 25. the second attempt at the Selma to Montgomery march took place on March 9, 1965, later resulting in the murder of James Reeb, and the third and final march began on March 21, 1965.
-Webb participated in the last march without her parents' permission and didn't end up marching the whole way.
-She was picked up in a van and driven to Montgomery with Dr. King's secretaries.
-Her parents were informed of her location and that she was safe, and not long after she was picked up and driven home.
-However, her parents' support was increasing and her father drove her back to Montgomery the next morning so she could finish the march.
-As a result of participating in the march, Webb was suspended from her predominantly white school.

 Later activities

-Because of her involvement in the Selma to Montgomery marches, and her interactions with Dr. King, she pursued both her bachelor's degree and master's degree.
-With Rachel West Nelson she wrote Selma, Lord, Selma, a 1980 book edited by Frank Sikora, which was adapted into a Disney television movie of the same name and found its way into secondary education textbooks.
+She wrote Selma, Lord, Selma, a 1980 book edited by Frank Sikora, which was adapted into a Disney television movie of the same name and found its way into secondary education textbooks.